zbtolon/get-support/getting-started.md

 ## Step 1: Check the status
 {: #check-status}

-If you are experiencing issues with the {{site.data.keyword.Bluemix_notm}}, check the Status page to determine if there are any issues that are affecting the {{site.data.keyword.Bluemix_notm}} platform and major services.
+If you are experiencing issues with {{site.data.keyword.Bluemix_notm}}, check the Status page to determine if there are any issues that are affecting the {{site.data.keyword.Bluemix_notm}} platform and major services.

 To view the status of the platform, services and runtimes, use the following steps:
   1. Click **Support** > **Status** from the menu bar.